jscontreras/parcel-algolia-vanillajs-dual/README.md

   ```
   > If you can, place the `<script>` and `<link`> tag in the dedicated sections for scripts and styles of the search page (We added all at the same place for simplicity).

+# Disclaimer
+The code in this repository is provided as-is and is not production-ready.
+It is intended to be used as a reference only and may contain bugs or other issues.
+The repository owner is not responsible for any damages or losses that may occur from the use of this code.
+Use at your own risk.